-- (2) Evolution learns tailored strategies by leveraging training data collected from within a deployment scenario.
-Inflexible manually designed controllers are highly suboptimal one-size-fits-all solutions. - (3) Extensive simulations reveal that significant performance gains are achieved versus benchmark techniques. - (4) An analysis of the evolved strategies for allocating spectrum is presented.
+- (3) Extensive simulations reveal significant performance gains versus benchmark techniques. - (4) An analysis of the evolved strategies for allocating spectrum is presented.

 We define the optimization problem in the next section.
 The evolutionary techniques and benchmark algorithm are presented in Section 3.
 The simulation environment and experiments are described in Section 4.
 A discussion of the results follows in Section 5.
 Finally, the paper concludes with a discussion of the contributions and limitations of the research, and directions for future work.